Talking About Housing

 How we talk about housing matters.
-This project will bring forward new tested ways to discuss housing so that the public is engaged and supportive of moves to transform the housing system.
+This project will bring forward new, tested ways to discuss housing so that the public is engaged and supportive of actions and proposals to transform the housing system.

 Why we are funding this project

-More ideas will exist on how to protect and increase the supply of decent, affordable homes.
+More ideas will exist for protecting and increasing the supply of decent, affordable homes.

 Framing means making deliberate choices about how we communicate.
-It’s about understanding how people think and feel, and it’s telling stories that change hearts and minds.
+It’s about understanding how people think and feel and telling stories that change hearts and minds.
 Talking about housing aims to change the discourse on housing and how it is understood.
 The Joseph Rowntree Foundation (JRF) and the Nationwide Foundation are working with the FrameWorks Institute to explore:

 - Public attitudes to housing: what do people think and why?